adnen007/Front-End-Plan/README.md

  - Anyone who is interested to learn Front-End Web development from Scratch
  - Anyone who wants to start career in web development

+# what you will learn:

+ - HTML,
+ - CSS,
+ - Bootstrap,
+ - JavaScript,
+ - React,
+ - REST APIs,
+ - Github

 # Front-End-Plan (3 months || 102h )
 ## HTML